mgolshenas/Thesis/README.md

 9. Decoder: UpSampling layers, convolution, concatenation with encoder features, and resizing using Lambda.

-10.Output: Linear activation for regression.
+10. Output: Linear activation for regression.

 11. Compiles the model using Adam optimizer, mean squared error (MSE) loss, and mean absolute error (MAE) metric.